Designing a More Sustainable Laundry Space

-When Home52 reached out for tips on designing a laundry room, Theresa and Corinna were happy to share how to do this sustainably, based on their experience with Celsious' buildout.
+When Home52 reached out for tips on upgrading a laundry room, our co-founders Theresa and Corinna Williams were happy to suggest ways to do this sustainably, based on their experience with the Celsious buildout.

 Hopefully you can incorporate some (or all!) of these tips into your home laundry setup: